-Before we can supply your trees there are a few bits of essential information we need to know.
-Our trees are provided through Defra and for their records they want to know where the trees are going to be planted.
+Before we can supply your trees there are a few bits of essential information we need from you, specifically where the trees are going to be planted.
 This guide should help you supply everything we need.
 Once this is done, we will process your order.

 This can be a screenshot of a Google map, as above, or a similarly detailed map format.
 To help us understand your project please include an X at the point where you took your photographic evidence (see point 3).
 Arrows can help indicate the direction the photo is taken in.